aakkam22/windowsUpdateLoopFix/README.md

 After the restart, updates.cmd unpacks the .msu files for KB3020369 and KB3172605 and installs them using DISM.
 A log file is created at C:\install.log.
 It also sets the RunOnce registry key to run the final file, "cleanup.cmd".

-After the final restart, "cleanup.cmd" deletes the files in the packages folder, provides the user a summary of the operations, and then deletes itself.
+After the final restart, "cleanup.cmd" deletes the files in the C:\packages folder, provides the user a summary of the operations, and then deletes itself.

 ## Help